MohammadShakhatreh/NES413_Commands_Summary/README.md

 Router(config-router)# **network** _network-address_

 This command prevents sending RIP updates to devices that will not use these updates.
+(and we can use it OSPF)

 Router(config-router)# **passive-interface** _interface-name_